CalWORKs Families

 Sourced from the federal TANF sampling characteristics, this graphic identifies the population of adults entering the CalWORKs program.
 This population is then mapped to a 'years of education variable'.
 At this point, educational attainment for adults subject to WTW requirements is only accurate upon program entry.
 In the coming months, Cal-OAR will augment this figure with data received from the California Community Colleges Chancellor’s Office and the California Department of Education to track educational attainment while on CalWORKs aid as well as up to one-year post-exit.

-This topic is important as it suggests that the more education a client has, the less likely they are in need of the CalWORKs program.
+This topic is important as it suggests that the more education a participant has, the less likely they are in need of the CalWORKs program.
 The data can encourage focusing on providing educational services to support clients in becoming self-sufficient.
 Individuals with formal primary and secondary education are more likely to gain stable employment and are less likely to be enrolled in public assistance programs.

 Recent changes to state law intended to increase access to educational activities will likely impact data related to CalWORKs adult educational attainment at program exit.
 While this graphic looks at educational attainment at entrance, the outcome and impact of the program at client exit will be more evident as a result of these policy changes.